canonical-web-and-design/practices/podcasts.md

 # Podcasts

-Here is a list of recommended podcasts:
+Here is a list of suggested podcasts:

 ## General web
 - [Fixate](https://fixate.it/podcast/)